Follow us on LinkedIn Follow @BACFI

 BACFI aims to provide equality of opportunity for anyone who comes into contact with the organisation and to ensure that no-one is discriminated against.
 BACFI is committed to developing an organisation in which all service users, workers and visitors enjoy equal rights.

-BSB Regulatory Update - Review August's Regulatory Update from the Bar Standards Board HERE.
+BSB Regulatory Update - Review February's Regulatory Update from the Bar Standards Board HERE.

 Masters of the Bench Candidacy - BACFI, with the help of the Inns, has put together an article on the processes and procedures of becoming a Bencher.
 All of the Inns are keen to attract more Benchers who are employed barristers so please read the article HERE and consider putting yourself forward.
 Please contact Sandra if you require any further details.

 Corporate membership of BACFI - BACFI offers corporate membership to firms employing barristers.
-For 2020/21 this will cost £300 and will enable your legal department to send 10 barristers or solicitors to BACFI seminars during the year.
+For 2021/22 this will cost £300 and will enable your legal department to send 10 barristers or solicitors to BACFI seminars during the year.
 Further details can be found HERE.
-Our current corporate members are ACCA and Fulcrum Chambers.
+Our current corporate members are The Legal Directorate of the Bank of England and Fulcrum Chambers.

 Assuring the Competence of Barristers - The Bar Standards Board have developed a regulatory framework that supports the profession to take greater responsibility for its own professional competence and, therefore, to limit regulatory intervention to where it is most needed.
 There are three main ways in which the regulatory framework assures the competence of barristers: By considering the effectiveness of the regulatory controls that the BSB has put in place to assure competence; By considering the effectiveness of the work by other organisations to assure competence; By encouraging referrals of reports on individual performance, so that we can work with individuals to raise standards and identify trends.
 Further details can be found here: https://www.barstandardsboard.org.uk/about-bar-standards-board/what-we-do/assuring-the-competence-of-barristers/